statpascal/emul99/readme.txt

 thread; this thread will perform a sleep every millisecond to synchronize with real time.

-The DSRs for the simulated devices (serial, host directory and P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The DSRs for the simulated devices (host directory and P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they